by Amy Scholten, MPH

-Vertebrobasilar insufficiency is poor blood flow to the back of the brain because of damage to blood vessels.
-Blood flow to the back of the brain is supplied by 2 arteries of the neck.
-These 2 arteries join to form the basilar artery.
+Vertebrobasilar insufficiency is poor blood flow to the back of the brain.
+This is due to damaged blood vessels (arteries).
+Blood flow to the back of the brain is supplied by two arteries of the neck.
+These two arteries join to form the basilar artery.

 Vertebrobasilar insufficiency is caused by a narrowing or damage of the arteries.
 The most common cause is atherosclerosis, a build-up of plaque in blood vessels.
-This plaque is a combination of fatty substances in the blood, buildup of tissue from injures to the blood vessels walls, and sticky blood cells called platelets.
+Plaque is a fatty substance in the blood.

-The blood vessels may also be damaged due to congenital defect.
+The blood vessels may also be damaged due to a birth defect.

 Symptoms may include:

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A blood flow problem in the brain may be suspected based on symptoms.

-To confirm the diagnosis images of the blood vessels in the brain may be taken with:
+Tests are done to confirm the diagnosis.
+Images of the blood vessels in the brain may be taken with:

 An x-ray angiography may be done if the imaging tests are not clear.
-The angiography can help determine the degree of blockage.
-An MRI scan may also be done to see if a stroke has occurred.
+This can help the doctor see how much of the blood vessel is blocked.
+An MRI scan may also be done to see if a stroke has happened.

-Treatment is focused on reducing further damage to the blood vessels and decreasing the risk of stroke.
+The goal of treatment is to reduce further damage to the blood vessels.
+It is also to decrease the risk of stroke.
 Options include:

-More severe blockage or damage may require a procedure to help open the blood vessels.
+More severe blockage or damage may require a procedure such as:

-Heart healthy habits will help keep blood vessels throughout your body in good shape.
-Lifestyle habits that can help include:
+Heart healthy habits can help keep blood vessels healthy.
+They include:

 American Heart Association